ChoiVoi/mini_dungeon/README.md

 1. Collecting a certain number of treasure AND getting to an exit
 2. Collecting a certain number of treasure OR having a boulder on all floor switches
 3. Getting to an exit AND (destroying all enemies OR collecting all treasure)
+4. Destroying a certain number of enemies (or more) AND all spawners

 ### Winning & Losing
 The game is won when all the goals are achieved.
 The game is lost when the player dies and is removed from the map.